sbreese/SPA-svg_map-accordians-modals/README.md

-# Marriott Breaks
+# Hotel Deal SPA

-Project for Marriott Hotels - Allows the client to convert .csv files to JSON, which is then consumed by the Angular App and deals ("breaks") are shown to the users in a useful way.
+Project for a hotel client that allows a layperson to convert .csv files to JSON, which is then consumed by the Angular App and deals are shown to the users in a useful way.

 ### Setup
 ##### Prerequisites